butcherpete/magpie/source/sphinx/hover-boxes.rst

 **********
 Goals
 **********
-Identify and implements solution for defintion hover boxes in project.
+Identify and implement a role-based glossary term solution that using CSS-based hover boxes to display glossary term definitions.
 The solution with include custom roles, css, and possibility custom JS.

 Two options: